stevenMouret/web-accessibility-guidelines/README.md

 - [ ] Glossary

 ## Use this theme on Github pages
-An example of files are available on the branch gh-pages of the repo.
+An example of files are available on the branch gh-pages of this repo.

-Change settings in the file _config.yml
+Configure your project in the file _config.yml

 ```
 remote_theme: stevenMouret/jekyll-theme-docdoc